Housing for Karratha service workers

 8. Delay and Force Majeure

-• (a) strikes, lockouts or other labour disturbances;
+(a) strikes, lockouts or other labour disturbances;

-• (b) riots, war, act of terrorism;
+(b) riots, war or acts of terrorism;

-8.1 If the Supplier considers that it will or may be delayed in supplying any Goods and Services, the Supplier must notify Warambie within 7 days of becoming aware, or ought reasonably to have been aware, of the likely delay.
+8.2 If the Supplier considers that it will or may be delayed in supplying any Goods and Services, the Supplier must notify Warambie within 7 days of becoming aware, or of when it ought

-8.2 Provided that notice has been given under clause 8.1, to the extent that the Supplier is delayed in achieving Delivery and/or Acceptance by the Date for Delivery and/or the Date for Acceptance due to:
+8.3 Provided that notice has been given under clause 8.2, to the extent that the Supplier is delayed in achieving Delivery and/or Acceptance by the Date for Delivery and/or the Date for Acceptance due to:

-• (a) a Force Majeure event; or
+(a) a Force Majeure event; or

 then, to the extent of that delay, the Supplier will be entitled to, and Warambie will allow the Supplier, an extension to the Date for Delivery and/or Acceptance.

-8.4 Except as otherwise provided by this clause, the Supplier has no entitlement to extra time or costs due to a delay or disruption to the supply of the Goods and Services.
+8.5 Except as otherwise provided by this clause, the Supplier has no entitlement to extra time or costs due to a delay or disruption to the supply of the Goods and Services.

 9. Risk and Title